The best independent guide to Mafra

 Mafra has a pleasant, relaxed town centre

-Sintra is the best day trip from Lisbon and should be visited before Mafra.
-Obidos is a scenic walled town, but it is much smaller than Sintra.
-Both Obidos and Sintra get unbearably crowded with tourists during the summer months, while Mafra is much quieter.
+Sintra is the best day trip in the Lisbon region and should be visited before Mafra.
+Obidos is a charming walled town, but it is much smaller than Sintra.
+Both Obidos and Sintra get unbearably crowded with tourists during the summer months, while Mafra (and Ericeira) is much quieter.

-Our recommended order for day trips from Lisbon are; Sintra, Cascais, Obidos, Mafra and Evora.
+Our recommended order for day trips from Lisbon are; Sintra, Cascais, Obidos, Mafra and Setubal.
 If you have a rental car include Sesimbra and the Serra da Arribida.
-For a guide to the day trips from Lisbon please click here.

 The Mafrense bus in Campo Grande bus station (Lisbon)